SpringerPE/vm-tuning-boshrelease/README.md

-# BOSH Release for tuning up a VM
+# BOSH Release for VM fine tuning

-The purpose of this release is provide a way to tune up and customize a VM.
+The purpose of this release is provide a way to fine tune and customize a VM.

 Capabilities of the jobs: